Style and Design

 You'll find plenty of options for your Vibrissa cabin.
 As we've mentioned above, we think toughened glassis a no brainer - and if you go further and opt for double glazing this will in addition help to keep the chill out and reduce condensation internally.
 The other options are probably a matter of taste.
 There are a selection of roof shingles which look nice but which are unlikely to increase the roof's resistance to the weather.
 Indeed with other cabins we've seen reports of rain blowing in under the shingles in a strong wind and causing damp so they may actually be a disadvantage.
 We can't say whether this will be an issue with the Vibrissa though and so far we haven't seen any reports of problems with the shingles.
 Whether you need matching planters and raised flower beds is entirely up to you, but increased security is always desirable and it's handy to be able to have your decorative/preservative finish arrive along with the building.

 In conclusion, although at the time of review the Tiger Vibrissa was a little more expensive than some of its nearest competitors we think it does have some advantages.
 The Ropsley/Livia is rather let down by a 12mm solid sheet floor, the cheaper Villandry by a solid sheet floor and roof and the lack of a toughened glass upgrade.
-If you want to look at alternatives to the Vibrissa we'd suggest the Mercia Corner Lodge Plus and the Pickering/Ripon give it its best run for the money.
+If you want to look at alternatives to the Vibrissa we'd suggest the Mercia Corner Lodge Plus gives it its best run for the money.
 The Corner Lodge Plus is very similar in style and specification but it usually comes with safety glass as standard.
 The Ripon is styled slightly differently but it does potentially come in a higher standard specification than the Vibrissa.
 We think the Vibrissa is nudging 5 stars for its size and price range but the horticultural glass costs it - 4.5 stars from us.